sadieedwin/sadieedwin/README.md

 # Hello, I'm Edwin
 <a href="https://www.linkedin.com/in/sadieedwin/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-IT professional with 8 years of hands-on experience in IT operations, encompassing daily monitoring and involvement in Linux system administration.
+IT professional with 8 years of hands-on experience in IT operations, encompassing daily monitoring, application support and involvement in Linux system administration.
 Eager to expand expertise in Linux systems, cloud technologies, scripting, etc.

 ## Objective
 Seeking a challenging role to apply existing skills while pursuing continuous professional growth in a dynamic IT environment